webiny/docs.webiny.com/docs/guides/headless-react-native-tutorial.md

 Now, finally we're going to start fetching the actual content from the Content Delivery API.

-- First we'll see how list of **channels** are being fetched and rendered in the UI. <br />
+- First we'll see how list of **channel** is being fetched and rendered in the UI.
-To do that, let's head over to the following snippet shows the code located in the [`src/components/Channel.js`](https://github.com/webiny/webiny-examples/blob/master/headlesscms-react-native/src/components/Channel.js) file:
+For that, let's look at the following snippet of the code which is located in the [`src/components/Channel.js`](https://github.com/webiny/webiny-examples/blob/master/headlesscms-react-native/src/components/Channel.js) file:

 ```js
 import React from 'react';